Employment Responsibilities and Rights for Caregivers

 Laws Governing Family Responsibilities Discrimination

 There is no single, simple law that broadly covers family responsibilities discrimination.
 Instead, this type of discrimination is governed by many different laws and precedents that cover individual aspects of this type of discrimination.
-In addition to federal laws, there may also be state or local laws regarding family responsibilities discrimination depending on where you live.
+In addition to federal laws, there may also be state or local laws regarding family responsibility discrimination depending on where you live.
 Some examples of legislation that touches on caregiver discrimination include:

 Penalties for Family Responsibilities Discrimination

-There are a variety of potential penalties for engaging in family responsibilities discrimination as an employer.
+There are a variety of potential penalties for engaging in family responsibility discrimination as an employer.
 One of the most common penalties is to be found in violation of the Civil Rights Act by declining to hire potential employees who are perceived as having greater caregiving responsibilities, particularly women who are pregnant or have children.
 If you believe you have been discriminated against because of your responsibilities as a caregiver, you can file a claim with the Equal Employment Opportunity Commission.
 You may also be able to sue your employer for discrimination.
 If you’re unsure what your options are, you can also get legal help to guide you through the process.

 There are certain circumstances under which an employer isn’t responsible for injuries or discrimination in the workplace, and won’t have to pay any compensatory damages.
 For example, if an employee has an assumption of risk for their job, employers may be protected.
 States with at-will employment laws may also have additional protections for employers.